ElectionDataAnalysis/electiondata/docs/User_Guide.md

 ## Create or Improve a Jurisdiction
+Because each original raw results file comes from a particular election agency, and each election agency has a fixed jurisdiction, it is natural to organize information by jurisdiction.

 It's easiest to use the JurisdictionPrepper() object to create or update jurisdiction files.

  (0) Create a `jurisdiction_prep.ini` file, following the example in `src/parameter_file_templates/jurisdiction_prep.ini.template`.
 You will need to specify the number of congressional, state house and state senate districts.